 I have not assigned a textbook for this course; take your pick of one or more of these six if you would like a convenient reference.
 Lewis Coser.
 Masters of Sociological Thought (Harcourt, Brace, Jovanovich, 1972).
-I have put several personal copies of this book in the Odum Lab for graduate students' use.

 Craig Calhoun, et al..
 Classical Sociological Theory (Blackwell, 2002).
 Craig Calhoun, et al..
 Contemporary Sociological Theory (Blackwell, 2002).
 George Ritzer.
 Sociological Theory (McGraw-Hill, 1996).
 Jonathan Turner.
 The Structure of Sociological Theory, 6th ed.
 (Wadsworth, 1998).
 Malcolm Waters.
 Modern Sociological Theory (Sage, 1994).